 - Rupture of a tendon (very rare)

-You are also at greater risk for a severe type of colitis.
-If you get it, you will need treatment with another type of antibiotic.
+You're also at greater risk for a severe type of colitis.
+If you get it, you'll need treatment with another type of antibiotic.

 Do not take ciprofloxacin within a couple of hours of taking:

 - Vitamin or mineral supplements that contain calcium, iron, or zinc

 This combination can make the antibiotic less effective.